rx-modules/PlayerDB/README.md

-# MC-PlayerDB - 1.16+ Minecraft Versions
+# PlayerDB - 1.16+ Minecraft Versions
 A NBT Custom Player Database (Beta)

 This datapack provides a player database for you to utilize!
 What is this database?
 Let me explain: